zenparsing/node-default-module-proposal/README.md

 This ensures 100% backward-compatibility, while still allowing some freedom of design.

-**2. Instead of "index.js", the entry point for ES modules is "default.js", or instead of a package.json "main", "module" is used.**
+**2. Instead of "index.js", the entry point for ES modules is "default.js", or instead of a package.json "main", "default" is used.**

 A distinct entry point ("default.js") allows us to distinguish when a user is attempting to import from a legacy package or a folder containing CommonJS modules.